Serpentine Squiggles

 What’s funny about this setup is that you’re always better off if you defect, regardless of what the other guy picks, so why wouldn’t you defect?
 And that’s how you both get 3 years.

-If this is new to you, prisoner’s dilemmas are really widespread as a metaphor for numerous scenarios where people cheat and exploit others, the tragedies of the commons, etc.
+If this is new to you, prisoner’s dilemmas are really widespread as a metaphor for numerous scenarios where people cheat and exploit others, and the multifaceted maladies of society.

 Importantly, imagine we play this game — everything’s a game to decision theorists — except it’s staggered, so that the second person knows what the first person picks.